Volunteerism Worse Than Thankless: Alleging Criminality

 In one more way, the giving of service is undermined, done in by someone paid in the same organization, who selected libel or virtual libel from their personal quiver.
 I don’t think he used any volunteers’ services; hardly anyone who was paid there did.
 We had a tableful of volunteers putting stickers on cards day after day.
 I offered to do that myself and was told, by one of the two volunteer coordinators, no, because then we’d “have nothing for the volunteers to do”, suggesting a lack of drive on the part of paid people to do more if it would mean using volunteers.
 According to his book, the organization paid to build a wall so one of the top managers there could get through days without seeing the office volunteers, who usually worked at one table.
 I heard that we paid $500 to build that wall; someone complained that it wasn’t built well.
 If the high manager had substantially used the volunteers, we’d have gotten more done.
 Example: We addressed our public concerns to speakers of foreign languages.
 Internally, we monitored press coverage and circulated summaries twice a day; except that we didn’t monitor most of the foreign-language press, of which there was plenty.
 Volunteers could have translated it and verified the translations.
 I doubt they were asked.
 We stayed in the dark, just so we didn’t have to use volunteers.

 If I propose volunteering in nonprofits, I may have to tell them about it, because if I’m volunteering somewhere it’s to be in their interest more than mine.
 I already told one, although I think that organization’s head assumed I meant to be self-promotional and therefore didn’t believe it.
 (When I gave her an article I’d written and for which I was bylined and told her so, she looked it over and then asked who wrote it.)
 I doubt anyone who knows the author would care to have me step through their door.
-So I largely limit myself to volunteering remotely, and doing less.
+Partly because of that, I largely limit myself to volunteering remotely and doing less.

 My being a cheapskate likely led one or two other people to think I had to be stealing to break even.
 Like when I didn’t have a phone and offered to get someone a phone book.
 Many people perhaps think that the minimum cost of living has to be at least half of what they spend for themselves, and I may spend a lot less than their particular half.
 But also one of them invited me to a fundraising party at a political candidate’s home, where I generally made a pest of myself trying to find a volunteer task until they gave me something out in the building hallway, probably to shut me up and not embarrass them by visibly working when they’re lounging in comfy furniture.
 The invitation was hardly consistent with really thinking I steal.
 If it was believed, someone would have reported me somewhere, but I doubt they bothered.
 So the thoughts of criminality simply came casually.